 Imara Ruffo is most at ease when presenting the work of her friends, and it is only with insistence that we hear about her own creations — she is a master at creating pearl jewelry, and has an infallible eye for the potential of stones and forms to suit the female body.

 We closed the evening at the home of a Venezuelan journalist friend, where confidences among women flowed freely, as did the wine.

 Which brings us to the actual holidays, or close.
 A few days before Christmas, a group of alumni and friends, met for some (well, pricey) cocktails at the venerable Grand Hotel Plaza, on via del Corso.
 But what better theater can one ask for?
-And the tales told by our eclectic group — we spoke of Venice, of Mongolian visiting dignitaries, of Harvard architectural history, literature between the wars, and the price of bananas (if they are by Maurizio Cattelan) — enthused an international group composed of people, really, from Japan to Iran, from Poland to North Carolina.
-Andrea di Robilant, CC '79 and SIPA '80, couldn't help but preside at the table, with his stentorian observations.
-We plan a 2020 event with this acclaimed Italian-American writer and luminary.
+And the tales told by our eclectic group — we spoke of Venice, of Mongolian visiting dignitaries, of Harvard architectural history, and literature between the wars — enthused an international group composed of people from Japan to Poland.

 Looking forward to a heady mix of events and conversation in 2020, we close the year with fervent best wishes for a healthy, happy, and peaceful holiday season.